fetchinson/gbacklight/README.md

-Gbacklight is a graphical frontend to  [http://gitweb.freedesktop.org/?p=xorg/app/xbacklight.git xbacklight] for adjusting the display brightness.
+Gbacklight is a graphical frontend to  [http://gitweb.freedesktop.org/?p=xorg/app/xbacklight.git](xbacklight) for adjusting the display brightness.
 It is a stand alone application with no dependencies other than GTK and X.

-=Usage=
+# Usage

 gbacklight options